demian85/git-watcher/README.md

 * Amend commit (Really hard to do!)
 * Alert when staging an unmerged file.
 Allow to checkout local/remote version.
+* Delete, rename branches
+* Delete, edit and add remotes
+* Shortcuts (waiting for native support from node-webkit)
 * More configuration options.
-* Delete, rename and create branches
-* Delete, edit and add remotes
-* Shortcuts.
 * Better syntax highlighting.
 * Git log: show errors/warnings.